The Noncount Noun

 Know how to indicate number with noncount nouns.

 Thunder, a noncount noun, cannot have an s added at the end.
-You can, however, lie awake in bed counting the number of times you hear thunder boom during a storm.
+You can, however, lie awake in bed counting the number of times that you hear thunder boom during a storm.

 When you want to indicate number with a noncount word, you have two options.
 First, you can put of in front of the noncount word—for example, of thunder—and then attach the resulting prepositional phrase to an appropriate count word.